Thailand currency is called Thai Baht and is written as ฿

 Make sure you read on and print out the exchange cheat sheet a handy piece of paper to have before going shopping in Phuket.

-The choices we all have today are so much better then when we had to use travelers cheques and cash.
+The choices we all have today are so much better then when we had to use travellers cheques and cash.

 These day's we have the availability of debit and credit card facilities just about everywhere we go, the choice is up to you.